MarkLaur/BikeApp/README.md

 # TODO
 - Do api requests on the front end to make the site more responsive
 - Fix bike stations page layout
-- Pagination on the station search page
+- Pagination on the station search and station info pages
-- Station name search on the station search page
+- Make station search form more user friendly
+	- The page can only search by name OR id, yet the form allows both to be entered.
 - Column sorting
 - Station and trip entry form
 - Tests